romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 ### Don't let your ego get in the way

 It is most likely the hardest part of a code review.
-Personally, it took me some time. when I first started coding professionally, to understand that code reviews are about code, not people.
+Personally, it took me some time.
+When I started to code professionally, to understand that code reviews are about code, not people.

 After realizing it, it was easier to be in the right mindset to reply to feedbacks given on my pull requests.
 Not needing to be on the defensive and instead welcoming it as a way to improve my code.

 However, it doesn't mean that we have to accept 100% of a code review feedbacks.
 After all, we are all opinionated.

-### Don't let yourself being overwhelmed
+### Don't overwhelm yourself

 Quite often, good ideas are born during code reviews.